 Kohlrabi Soup

 kohlrabi soup

 Kohlrabi, a vegetable that sounds just as foreign as it is alien to most people, is a subtle-flavored vegetable in the cabbage family.
 In fact it's German name translates to cabbage (kohl) turnip (rabi).
 Varieties include purple and pale green.
-It is often confused with the rutabaga.
-Kohlrabi can be eaten raw in salads or cooked, as it is in this soup.
-Raw, its taste resembles that of radishes, whereas cooked, it is similar to boiled broccoli stems.
+It often gets confused with rutabagas or turnips, but it's actually much more attractive than both.
+Kohlrabi can be eaten raw (its taste resembles that of radishes) or cooked (where its taste is similar to boiled broccoli stems).
+This creamy soup is the perfect recipe for kohlrabi, because the vegetable turns sweet and tender.

+Kohlrabi Soup